 This is no romance-no clever invention of a caterer for prurient literary palates-it is a plain matter-of-fact report of what occurred in such an unromantic place as a police-court.
-It is nothing to our purpose, the defence or the dénoument; we simply desire to call attention to a condition of things among the working classes which seems to indicate that the schoolmaster has been indeed "abroad," and has unaccountably forgotten to look "at home."
-How does it happen that Mormonite doctrines and practices, which in the police case above receive a practical and undeniable exemplification, take root in a soil where countless millions are expended on a State Church, established spe-cially to teach the poor "the way and the truth," where hundreds of thousands are annually gleaned from the pockets of enthusiasts to fructify in the treasuries of Bible Societies, propagation of Gospel Societies, and scores of other donation-collecting societies of whom Exeter Hall can alone furnish a correct account?
-We make full solicitors to the liquidation of the bank; and it nature; but the widest scope we can give to human the rights of the creditors, greatly impeding if not depriving them of their legal remedies.
-After the stoppage of the bank, the directors re-gistered the company under the Joint-Stock Com-gistered the company under the Joint-Stock Com-day Saints.
+It is nothing to our purpose, the defence or the denoument; we simply desire to call attention to a condition of things among the working classes which seems to indicate that the schoolmaster has been indeed "abroad," and has unaccountably forgotten to look "at home."
+How does it happen that Mormonite doctrines and practices, which in the police case above receive a practical and undeniable exemplification to be seen to be a second control of the second control of cation, take root in a soil where countless millions are expended on a State Church, established specially to teach the poor "the way and the truth," where hundreds of thousands are annually gleaned alone furnish a correct account?
+We make full allowance for poor, gullible, and fallible human nature; but the widest scope we can give to human short-comings hardly permits us to pity rather than to denounce the quality and condition of that intellect which can imbibe and put faith in the monstrous, stupid, and immoral impostures which shelter themselves under the taking term of Latterday Saints.
 What can we do with such a filthy brood?
 We must not molest them by enactments, otherwise they will rise at once into the dignity of martyrs.
-We must let the mischief die out as did Johanna Southcotism and Irvingism, and must give the Mormonites, male and female, every facility for taking themselves and their doctrines away to the new settlement of Sonora.
+We must let the mischief die out as did Johanna Southeotism and Irvingism, and must give the Mormonites, male and female, every facility for taking themselves and their doctrines away to the new settlement of Sonora.